Seoul Metropolitan Government Intensifies Efforts To Become A Global Top 5 City By Attracting Singaporean Companies

-(MENAFN- GlobeNewsWire - Nasdaq) SINGAPORE, Sept.
-20, 2024 (GLOBE NEWSWIRE) -- Seoul Metropolitan government held an investment briefing on September 12th (Thursday) at the M Hotel in Singapore to attract global and local companies based in Singapore to Seoul.
+Seoul Metropolitan Government held an investment briefing on September 12th (Thursday) at the M Hotel in Singapore to attract global and local companies based in Singapore to Seoul.
 This roadshow is organized by Invest Seoul, the city's dedicated investment Promotion agency, in collaboration with Enterprise Singapore and Singapore Business Federation, aiming to attract foreign companies and talent to help Seoul become a global Top 5 city.

+On September 12th, the 'Seoul Forward' event was held in Singapore, with a total of 100 companies attending for seminars and networking.

 In this event, attended by around 100 companies, the following activities took place: 'Promotion of Seoul's investment environment, including incentives for entering the city through Invest Seoul', 'Introduction to Seoul's industrial environment for global companies entering the city',' One-on-one customized consulting sessions between experts and companies in various fields such as law, accounting, labor, foreign exchange, and listing on the Korean market'.
 The customized consulting will feature a wider range of experts compared to last year, particularly in areas like labor and foreign exchange, which receives a positive response from the singaporean companies.